Hometown: Saint-Charles-de-Bellechasse, Canada

-- In Avoni Jacob’s murder trial, she was found guilty in the murder of Avoni and drugging students.
+- In Avoni Jacob’s murder trial, she was found guilty of the murder of Avoni and drugging students.
 She received a twelve-year jail sentence.
-After she appealed her judgement, she was released on parole but was forbidden to leave India.
+After she appealed her judgment, she was released on parole but was forbidden to leave India.

-- It is repported that Charles had such a power over prison guards in India that during their imprisonment in jail, Marie was allowed to meet Charles once a week to have sex with him.
+- It is reported that Charles had such power over prison guards in India that during their imprisonment in jail, Marie was allowed to meet Charles once a week to have sex with him.

-- In July 1983, she was diagnosed with ovarian cancer due to which she was given permission to return to Canada for her treatment; there were condition imposed that she would have to report to the High Commission of India in Ottawa once every three months and would have to return to India for trials if her health allowed.
+- In July 1983, she was diagnosed with ovarian cancer due to which she was permitted to return to Canada for her treatment; there were conditions imposed that she would have to report to the High Commission of India in Ottawa once every three months and would have to return to India for trials if her health allowed.

-- In 1983, a few months before her death (in April 1984), Marie wrote a book titled ‘Je Reviens,’ telling her side of story.
-In the book, she denied that she was involved in Charles’ murders or in love with charles.
+- In 1983, a few months before her death (in April 1984), Marie wrote a book titled ‘Je Reviens,’ telling her side of the story.
+In the book, she denied that she was involved in Charles’ murders or was in love with Charles.
 She even claimed that she was a victim of Charles’ conspiracy.